What types of bipolar are there?

-Depending on the way you experience different bipolar moods and symptoms, and how severely they affect you, your doctor my diagnose you with a particular type of bipolar disorder.
-The table below explains some terms your doctor might use:
+Depending on the way you experience different bipolar moods and symptoms, and how severely they affect you, your doctor may diagnose you with a particular type of bipolar disorder.
+The table below explains some terms your doctor might use.

 Using these terms can help both you and health professionals discuss your diagnosis and treatment more specifically.
-If your doctor ever uses words or phrases you do not understand, you can ask them to explain.
+If your doctor ever uses words or phrases you don’t understand, you can ask them to explain.

 “[I have] cyclothymia.
 It can make you feel more like it must be all in your head as the symptoms are often not as extreme as bipolar.”

 This can depend on a lot of things, such as:

 - your exact diagnosis

 - how well you’re able to manage your symptoms

 - whether certain situations or experiences can trigger your episodes (for example, you might find that getting very little sleep while going through a stressful life event could trigger an episode of mania)

 What’s normal for you can also change over time.
 However, many people find that: